The Hanging Tree (The Hunger Games song): Composition and use in books

 "The Hanging Tree" is composed in the key of A minor with a "moderately, somewhat freely" tempo of 88 beats per minute.
-Lawrence's vocals span a range of E3 to A5 and its chord progression follows a basic sequence of A5–Am–Asus–F/A. It is a folk ballad, accompanied with orchestral strings and a choir.
+Lawrence's vocals span a range of E3 to E4 and its chord progression follows a basic sequence of A5–Am–Asus–F/A. It is a folk ballad, accompanied with orchestral strings and a choir.
 Chris Payne of The Hollywood Reporter called it a "minimal folk sing-a-long".

 WBUR noted that the song's themes represent the tropes of Appalachian music, which commonly used murder themes in their lyrics.
-"The Hanging Tree" received comparisons to other songs such as "Tom Dooley", Billie Holiday's 1939 ballad "Strange Fruit" (which also includes references to hanging and trees), and the civil rights protest song "We Shall Overcome" as well as a passage from Frederick Douglass' memoir My Bondage and My Freedom (1855) about African-American spirituals.
+"The Hanging Tree" received comparisons to other songs such as "Tom Dooley", Billie Holiday's 1939 ballad "Strange Fruit" (which also includes references to hanging and trees), and the civil rights protest song "We Shall Overcome" as well as a passage from Frederick Douglass's memoir My Bondage and My Freedom (1855) about African-American spirituals.
 In the film, Lawrence performs the song a cappella.
+Zegler's version is slower and features a guitar, more in the style of a lullaby.

-In the novel's context, it is a song that Katniss learned from her father, and is used as a battlecry.
+In the novel's context, it is a song that Katniss learned from her father, and is used as a battle cry.
 Katniss's mother prohibited the use of the song in her home after hearing Katniss and her sister Primrose chant the song while making necklaces.
-Peeta Mellark, Katniss's love interest, associates "The Hanging Tree" with her father; he heard him sing the song once when he traded goods at his parents' bakery.
+Peeta Mellark, Katniss's love interest, associates "The Hanging Tree" with her father; Peeta heard her father sing the song once when he traded goods at Peeta's parents' bakery.

 According to Haymitch Abernathy, the song was the first memory Peeta associated with Katniss that did not trigger a "mental breakdown" after the Capitol propagandized him.
 After realizing this, Katniss uses "The Hanging Tree" as a remedy for Peeta's "Capitol-implanted hatred".
 She reminds herself of the song once more after Peeta tells her to kill him, in an effort to prevent himself from harming members of their rescue team due to how the Capitol "reprogrammed" him.
 In the adaption, however, Plutarch Heavensbee uses the film of Katniss singing as anti-Capitol propaganda and changes the lyrics from "necklace of rope" to "necklace of hope" to reduce some of the macabre undertones in the original song.
 Plutarch then uses the song as a rebel anthem.

-In The Ballad of Songbirds and Snakes (2020), the song is revealed to have been penned by Lucy Gray Baird, the first Hunger Games victor from District 12.
-Baird wrote the song after she and Coriolanus Snow witnessed the execution of a rebel called Arlo Chance.
-Arlo was being hanged for killing three men and his lover, Lil, was in the crowd.
-When she screamed his name he yelled for her to run.
-The jabberjays in the area picked it up and after he was dead, continued to repeat it.
-That inspired the first two lines of the song.
-The song's namesake was the site where Baird would meet her former lover, Billy Taupe.
-The hangings were conducted from a tree because District 12 had not been provided with proper gallows at the time.